getfem-doc/getfem-doc-translations/doc/sphinx/source/matlab_octave/cmdref_gf_mesh_im.rst

     Build an integration method conformal to a partition defined implicitly by a levelset.

-    The `where` argument define the domain of integration with respect to the levelset, it has to be chosen among 'ALL', 'INSIDE', 'OUTSIDE' and 'BOUNDARY'.
+    The `where` argument defines the domain of integration with respect to the levelset, it has to be chosen among 'ALL', 'INSIDE', 'OUTSIDE' and 'BOUNDARY'.

-    it can be completed by a string defining the boolean operation to define the integration domain when there is more than one levelset.
+    It can be completed by a string defining the boolean operation to define the integration domain when there is more than one levelset.

-    the syntax is very simple, for example if there are 3 different levelset,
+    The syntax is very simple, for example if there are 3 different levelsets,

      "a*b*c" is the intersection of the domains defined by each levelset (this is the default behaviour if this function is not